Spatial correlations of charm and anticharm quarks at hadronisation: Quantitative predictions and discussion

 \section{Quantitative predictions and discussion}

-The following assumptions are made to quantify the intuitive expectations for the considered momentum correlation:
+The following assumptions are made to quantify the intuitive expectations concerning the relation of the spatial and momentum correlations of $c$, $\bar{c}$ quarks and $D$, $\bar{D}$ hadrons at hadronisation:

-\begin{enumerate}[(i)] \item The production of charm hadrons in head-on Pb+Pb collisions is considered.
-The collision energy is assumed to be adjusted to have a mean charm multiplicity below one, allowing to neglect production of more than one $c$- and $\bar{c}$ hadron pair in a single collision.
-This likely corresponds to the top CERN SPS energy ($\sqrt{s_{NN}} \approx 17$~GeV)~\cite{Snoch:2018nnj}.
+\begin{enumerate}[(i)] \item The production of charm and anticharm hadrons in central Pb+Pb collisions is considered.
+The collision energy is assumed to be adjusted to have a mean charm multiplicity below one, allowing for neglecting production of more than one $c$- and $\bar{c}$-hadron pair in a single collision.
+This likely corresponds to the top CERN SPS energy ($\sqrt{s_{NN}} \approx 17$~GeV)~\cite{Snoch:2018nnj, Merzlaya:2024cbt}.

-\item The charm hadrons are emitted from the freeze-out hyper-surface of a spherical fireball undergoing a Hubble-like expansion.
-That is, the three velocity reads $\vec{v} = \vec{r}/t $, with $\vec{r} = {x,y,z}$ being the distance from the centre of the fireball, and four-velocity $u^\mu =x^\mu/\tau=x^\mu/\sqrt{t^2-r^2}$.
-It was recently demonstrated that Hubble-like expansion is an appropriate approximation of velocity fields in heavy-ion collisions in the energy range of our interest~\cite{Tsegelnik:2022eoz}.